tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 indistinguishable from a genuine network device.
 Such an attacker could, for example, drop, reorder or delay records at will.
-Man-in-the-middle attackers cannot craft DTLS records that would successfully pass verification due to the cryptographic algorithms used by the DTLS record layer.
+Man-in-the-middle attackers cannot craft DTLS records that would successfully pass verification due to the cryptographic protections applied by the DTLS record layer.

 ## On-Path Attacker {#on-path}